 4. Use a Steel Square

-In order to make sure the lines you draw on your wallpaper indicating where to cut, use a Steel Framing Square.
+In order to make sure the lines you draw on your wallpaper indicating where to cut are straight and level, use a Steel Framing Square.

 5. Have the Necessary Tools at the Ready

 - razor (to finish the edges after the paper is on the wall and in place)

 If you’re going to be working around outlets and light fixtures, turn off the electricity so as not to electrocute yourself.

 7. Don’t Skimp on the Paste

 I quickly discovered that I should be liberal with the wallpaper paste.
 After all, the excess can be worked out when you are smoothing it onto the wall.